donovan6000/M33-Fio/README.md

 ```shell
 pip install https://github.com/donovan6000/M3D-Fio/archive/master.zip
 ```

+OctoPrint's autodetect serial port and baudrate feature doesn't work with the Micro 3D printer, so you'll need to manually set the baudrate to `115200` and the serial port to something like `COMx` for Windows, `/dev/ttyACMx` for Linux, or `/dev/tty.usbmodemxxxx` for OS X.

 If your using Windows and the printer isn't recognized in the device manager, then you'll need to install the drivers manually which are located in `/drivers/Windows/`.